objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 [Incremental build](https://docs.gradle.org/current/userguide/incremental_build.html#sec:how_does_it_work),
 to speed up project builds.
-For an incremental build to work, the tasks used to build the project must have specified source and output files.
+For an incremental build to work, the tasks used to build the project must have specified input and output files.
 The provided code snippet demonstrates the implementation of a custom task in Gradle, showcasing how inputs and outputs are specified to enable `Incremental build`:
 ```
 task myTask {
-    inputs.dir 'src/main/java/MyTask.somebody' // Specify the input directory
+    inputs.file 'src/main/java/MyTask.somebody' // Specify the input file
-    outputs.dir 'build/classes/java/main/MyTask.somebody' // Specify the output directory
+    outputs.file 'build/classes/java/main/MyTask.somebody' // Specify the output file

     doLast {
         // Task actions go here
         // This code will only be executed if the inputs or outputs have changed
     }
 }
 ```
-`Gradle` uses this information to determine if a task is up-to-date and needs to perform any work.

 To understand how `Incremental build` works, consider the following steps:
-1) Before executing a task for the first time, `Gradle` takes a [fingerprint](https://en.wikipedia.org/wiki/Fingerprint_(computing)) of the path and contents of the source files and saves it.
+1) Before executing a task, `Gradle` takes a [fingerprint](https://en.wikipedia.org/wiki/Fingerprint_(computing)) of the path and contents of the inputs files and saves it.
 2) Then `Gradle` executes the task and saves a fingerprint of the path and contents of the output files.
-3) Before each rebuilding of the task, `Gradle` generates a new fingerprint of the source files and compares it with the current fingerprint.
+3) Then, when Gradle starts a project build again, it generates a new fingerprint for the same files.
+   If the new fingerprint has not changed, Gradle can safely skip this task.
+   In the opposite case, the task needs to perform an action and to rewrite outputs.
    The fingerprint is considered current if the last modification time and the size of the source files have not changed.
-   If none of the inputs or outputs have changed, Gradle can skip that task.

 In addition to `Incremental build`, `Gradle` also stores fingerprints of previous builds, enabling quick project builds,